 In the PDSI soil moisture calculation, we set the soil moisture capacities for the top and bottom layers to the standard values of 25.4 mm (1 in.) and 127 mm (5 in.).
-We use the 1931-1990 period from the historical runs as our baseline calibration period for the normalization.
-This is the same time interval used by the National Oceanographic and Atmospheric Administration for normalization of their PDSI calculations.
-PDSI is calculated separately for each individual ensemble member at the native resolution of the model.
-Diagnostics used from each GCM are monthly values of precipitation, 2-meter air temperature, surface pressure and 2-meter surface specific humidity (used to calculate vapor pressure), and surface net radiation.
+We use the 1931-1990 period from the historical runs as our baseline calibration period for the normalization, the same time interval used by the National Oceanographic and Atmospheric Administration for normalization of their PDSI calculations.
+In order to maximize comparability with the PDSI, we use a 12-month interval for accumulating precipitation minus PET anomalies in our SPEI calculations, and also use the same standardization interval (1931-1990).
+PDSI and SPEI are calculated separately for each individual ensemble member at the native resolution of the model.

+Diagnostics used from each GCM are monthly values of precipitation, 2-m air temperature, surface pressure and 2-m surface specific humidity (used to calculate vapor pressure), and surface net radiation.
 Ground heat flux and surface wind speed diagnostics were more difficult to obtain from these models.
-Relative to changes in energy availability and the VPD, Penman-Monteith PET is relatively insensitive to wind speed; we therefore set $u_2 = 1$ .
-Additionally, ground heat fluxes (G) are usually only a small fraction of the total surface energy budget, about 10-15% (Betts et al, 1996; Sellers et al, 1997).
-Tests in which we alternately set G to 0 or 15% of $R_n$ indicated that the PDSI calculation is largely insensitive to this parameter.
+Relative to changes in energy availability and the VPD, Penman-Monteith PET is relatively insensitive to wind speed (e.g., Scheff and Frierson 2013); we therefore set $u_2 = 1$.
+Additionally, ground heat fluxes (G) are usually only a small fraction of the total surface energy budget, about 10-15 % (Betts et al. 1996; Sellers et al. 1997).
+Tests in which we alternately set G to 0 or 15 % of R_n indicated that the PDSI calculation is largely insensitive to this parameter.
 For the analyses presented herein, we therefore set G = 0.

-For each continuous historical+RCP8.5 ensemble member, we calculate three different versions of PDSI (Table 2) from 1900-2099 that serve as the basis for the majority of our analyses.
-PDSI-ALL references the complete PDSI calculation, incorporating changes in both precipitation and PET by using the original values of all the model variables including their trends from 1900 to 2099.
-In PDSI-PRE, we isolate the impact of precipitation on the PDSI calculation by detrending the temperature, vapor pressure, and net radiation variables from 2000-2099, and setting the $21^{st}$ -century mean to be equal to the mean of the last two decades of the 20th century (thus retaining the variability but removing any trend from 2000-2099).
-In PDSI-ET, we isolate the impact of changes in evaporative demand by detrending the precipitation using an identical procedure, and retaining the transient changes in temperature, surface net radiation, and vapor pressure.
-We also conduct additional PDSI calculations to examine specific impacts of changes in VPD only (by detrending $R_n$ and precipitation) and net radiation only (by detrending T, vapor pressure, and precipitation).
-For cross-model comparisons of PDSI and model diagnostics, all models are spatially interpolated to a common $2^{\circ}x2^{\circ}$ spatial grid.
+For each continuous historical+RCP8.5 ensemble member, we calculate three different versions of PDSI and SPEI (Table 2) from 1900-2099 that serve as the basis for the majority of our analyses.
+PDSI-ALL and

+SPEI-ALL references the full calculation, incorporating changes in both precipitation and PET by using the original values of all the model variables, including their trends, from 1900 to 2099.
+In PDSI-PRE and SPEI-PRE, we isolate the impact of precipitation by detrending the temperature, vapor pressure, and net radiation variables from 2000-2099, and setting the twenty-first century mean to be equal to the mean of the last two decades of the twentieth century (thus retaining the variability but removing any trend from 2000 to 2099).
+In PDSI-PET and SPEI-PET, we isolate the impact of changes in evaporative demand by detrending the precipitation using an identical procedure, and retaining the transient changes in temperature, surface net radiation, and vapor pressure.
+We also conduct additional PDSI and SPEI calculations to examine specific impacts of changes in VPD only (by detrending R_n and precipitation) and net radiation only (by detrending T, vapor pressure, and precipitation).
+For cross-model comparisons of PDSI, SPEI, and model diagnostics, all models are spatially interpolated to a common $2^{\circ} \times 2^{\circ}$ spatial grid.
 For models with multiple ensemble members, the intra-model ensemble average is calculated before the multi-model ensemble average to maintain equal weighting across the 15 models.
-Changes in model climate variables are calculated as 2080-2099 minus 1931-1990, the same modern baseline period for the PDSI normalization.
+Changes in model climate variables are calculated as 2080-2099 minus 1931-1990, the same modern baseline period for the PDSI and SPEI normalizations.